-Updated/New actions and services for Goal 3:
+The updated actions and services for Goal 3 are:

 - Increase parent-engagement activities and participation in school decision making.
-(Action 2) - Establish planning committees for school events and to serve as advisors for school decisions.
+(Action 2) - Continue with planning committees for school events and to serve as advisors for school decisions.
 PVUESD will work with the community to raise awareness of the committees and invite and encourage membership to help promote family engagement in school leadership.
-(Action 2) - Increase and improve communication tools for better school-home and home-school communication loops; use the monthly newsletter to inform parents of school events and happenings, bright spots, and student celebrations.
+Explore hosting family and staff education classes possible ideas are: bilingual language skills (for staff and parents), trauma informed support practices, healthy cooking, sewing, exercise, etc.(Action 2) - Increase and improve communication tools for better school-home and home-school communication loops; use the monthly newsletter to inform parents of school events and happenings, bright spots, and student celebrations.
 Explore Next Door as a way to share information with the community better.
 Start tracking the number of texts that are sent to families.
+Continue to contract with interpretation and translation services for all communications for families and English learners.
 (Action 4)